pravega/bookkeeper-operator/README.md

 ## Upgrade the Operator

+For upgrading the pravega operator check the document [operator-upgrade](doc/operator-upgrade.md)

 Bookkeeper operator can be upgraded via helm using the following command
 ```
 $ helm upgrade bookkeeper-operator <location of modified operator charts>